mt-support/tribe-ext-ea-additional-options/readme.txt

 == Changelog ==

+= [1.4.3] 2024-02-16 =

+* Tweak - Adjust import field mapping to make sure description is only removed when there is an alternative.

 = [1.4.2] 2023-11-01 =

 * Fix - Update so that DST changes are taken into account for time zone change calculations.